Football at the 1979 Pan American Games

-The eighth edition of the Men's Football Tournament at the Pan American Games was held in San Juan, Puerto Rico, from July 2 to July 14, 1979.
+The eighth edition of the Men's Football Tournament at the Pan American Games was held in San Juan, Puerto Rico, from 2 July to 14 July 1979.
 Nine teams competed in a first round-robin competition, with Brazil defending the title.
 After the preliminary round there was a second round, followed by a knock-out stage.

 Games were played at Estadio Country Club, Estadio Sixto Escobar and Estadio Hiram Bithorn.
 Brazil won their third gold medal after beating Cuba in the final.